nextcloud/appstore/docs/restapi.rst

 Since this implies that the download location must be trusted, the following mechanisms are in place to guarantee that the downloaded version has not been tampered with:

 * You can submit a sha256sum hash in addition to the download link.
-The hash is validated before a user wants to install it.
+The hash is validated on the user's server when he installs it.
 If you omit the hash, we generate it from the downloaded archive

 * You can sign your code `using a certificate <https://docs.nextcloud.org/server/9/developer_manual/app/code_signing.html>`_